 Perhaps Luke’s years as a travelling salesman had helped him create Arthur for Small Fish are Sweet and it’s probable that his time in Italy informed the character of Maria in Pig’s Ear With Flowers.
 However, there can be no doubt that his experiences as the leader of combat troops were the basis of his final Armchair Theatre play, Roll on Bloomin’ Death.
 The action is set in Europe and 1944 and concerns a naïve newly-posted British Lieutenant learning to lead his war-weary platoon.
 Although they found the officer’s ultimate success entirely predictable, television critics praised Luke’s characterisation of the varied men at war.

-In 1963 Luke returned to drama, this time at the BBC, at the behest of Sydney Newman, following his installation as the Corporation’s head of drama.
+In 1963 Luke returned to drama, this time at the BBC, where he became head of drama.
 Luke became a producer, turning out a string of television plays under the series title Festival from October 1963 to September 1964.
 Introducing the series in the Radio Times, Luke explained that it would be “a programme of drama for people ‘in the know’.
-It will be for people who are curious and interested in the arts, in history, in our cultural evolution.”12 It was a ‘high brow’ series for people like Luke himself, in other words.
+It will be for people who are curious and interested in the arts, in history, in our cultural evolution.”13 It was a ‘high brow’ series for people like Luke himself, in other words.

 He went on to state that it would include drama from Greek classics to the modern Theatre of the Absurd, and new works, but all its plays must have a “particular meaning to us today”.
 The series was also to explore the hitherto unexplored possibilities of television drama.
 Although Festival wasn’t long-lived, Luke certainly made progress towards these goals with an eclectic programme.
 At the high-brow end were versions of stage plays by Beckett, Ibsen, Brecht, Ionesco and Pirandello, with Aristophanes’s Lysistra representing the ancient Greeks.
 Of a more populist character were the Noel Coward comedy Fallen Angels, with which the series started, and David Turner’s humorous original teleplay Trevor, about a working-class man’s sexual neuroses.